lava/matplotlib-cpp/README.md

 matplotlib-cpp
 ==============

-This is matplotlib-cpp, probably the simplest C++ plotting library.
+Welcome to matplotlib-cpp, probably the simplest C++ plotting library.
 It is built to resemble the plotting API used by Matlab and matplotlib.

 Usage
 -----